wizmo2/zidoo-player/README.md

 >  2. Clear your Browser Cache
 >
 > If you have issues connecting with the device, it may be an authorization issue.
->  1. Try opening the 'Control Center' app and retry.
+>  1. Try opening the 'Control Center' app on the media player and retry.
 >  2. Try turning off validation using the button in the app.

 ## ToDo